MiSo1289/asiochan/README.md

 ### Features

-- Thread safety - all channel types are thread-safe, relying on ASIO strands.
+- Thread safety - all channel types are thread-safe.
 - Value semantics - channels are intended to be passed by value.
 Internally, a channel holds a `shared_ptr` to a shared state type, similar to `future` and `promise`.
 - Bidirectional - channels are bidirectional by default, but can be restricted to write or read only (similar to channels in golang).
 - Synchronization - by default, a writer will wait until someone reads the value.
 Readers and writers are queued in FIFO order.
 Similar to golang channels, it is possible to specify a buffer size; writing is wait-free as long as there is space in the buffer.
 A dynamically sized buffer that is always wait-free for the writer is also available.